 Always dream and shoot higher than you know you can do.
 Do not bother just to be better than your contemporaries or predecessors.
 Try to be better than yourself. — William Faulkner

 The first book was a great success and after it was done and delivered to those who acquired a copy, I immediately began work on the second title.

 I have no grand plans for these rebinding projects.
 I am simply progressing through it organically and I will continue for as long as I love doing it.
 I’m certainly not doing it for the money because there isn’t much there.
 This is less of a commercial venture and more of what I spoke about earlier.
 It is something I love to do, and not only for myself but for the pleasure it brings to those who have bought them.

-The rebound books are limited to 26 copies of each title, and once they are sold, no more will be made.
+The rebound books are limited to no more than 52 copies and once they are sold, no more will be made.
 I do make a few extra marked as rebinder’s copies which may be donated or given to the artist involved in the project.